 All opinions agree that its majesty is all the more impressive at the summer solstice: in fact, while the sun's rays pass through the cruciform openings, it is then a true way of the cross of light which takes shape in the nave up to the choir.
 Renovated by Viollet-le-Duc in the 1840th century, the basilica is classified as a historic monument.
 It is even part of the very first list of historical monuments from XNUMX and is an essential stopover on the road to Santiago de Compostela.

-Around Vézelay, make a excursion to Avallon its church and its organs, its Clock Tower, its garden terraces, its cobbled streets, symbols of a medieval past.
+Around Vézelay, make a excursion in Avallonais and the town of Avallon, its church and its organs, its Clock Tower, its garden terraces, its cobbled streets, symbols of a medieval past.
 Push in the Morvan, green pearl of Burgundy-Franche-Comté for hiking, water sports, trail or gravel.
 To the north, the Cure valley will take you to the rupestrian caves of Arcy-sur-Cure, and beyond, the charming medieval town of Noyers-sur-Serein, with its antique dealers, its artisans, its galleries.

 Chablis: Terroir of great wines